 The Lane County Food Distribution project assisted Lane County schools, colleges, and hospitals in sourcing more food from local farms and distributors.
 Oregon Solutions brought farmers, distributors, nonprofits, and institutions together to increase the market for locally-produced food by overcoming barriers of aggregation, distribution, storage, and processing, and by building connections through the development of matchmaking resources.

-Schools, colleges, and hospitals in Lane County struggle to serve locally grown food.
+Schools, colleges, and hospitals in Lane County struggle to serve locally-grown food.
 Institutions face tight budgets, limited storage, and fixed menus with out-of-season ingredients.
 Cafeterias serve volumes of food beyond what an individual farm might grow.
 Buyers typically lack the time and resources needed to track down multiple ingredients from various sources, much less pick up and process the produce for their kitchens.

-Bolstered farm-to-cafeteria efforts in Lane County requires linking buyers and growers by developing and distributing information about what is being grown locally and what is needed for purchase, and collaborating within the food industry to aggregate, process, and deliver food to area schools, colleges, and hospitals.
+Bolstered farm-to-cafeteria efforts in Lane County required linking buyers and growers by developing and distributing information about what is being grown locally and what is needed for purchase, and collaborating within the food industry to aggregate, process, and deliver food to area schools, colleges, and hospitals.